Andrea Star Reese

-Andrea Star Reese is documentary photographer based in New York.
-Ms. Reese received The...
+Andrea Star Reese is documentary photographer based in New York and Jakarta.
+Ms. Reese...

 A new photography series, Innovation & Inequality, supported by the United Nations Development Programme, shines a light on the importance of new health innovations – like vaccines, medicines & diagnostics – and getting them to the people around the world who need them most.
 My photo contribution to the series explores TB and one man’s losing struggle with the disease. (caption: Pak Agus has TB.
 His doctor has advised him to go to a specialized clinic to receive treatment, but Agus cannot afford the cost of travel and in-patient care for months on end.)
 Indonesia has one of the world’s worst TB epidemics – two thirds of people living with TB don’t get the care they need.
 Making matters worse, multidrug-resistant (MDR) TB – a deadly form of TB for which the standard drug regimen is futile – is a growing health crisis in Indonesia and around the world.
 Treating MDR-TB requires months – or even years – of daily injections and drugs, causes devastating side effects and costs many times more than treating TB with first-line drugs.
 This new series also covers other countries and their health issues.
 Check out the full series! bit.ly/2zIddV3